 Role and responsibilities

-The committee’s role and responsibilities are governed by a formal charter as approved by the Board.
+The committee’s role and responsibilities are governed by a formal charter, which was reviewed and approved by the Board on 24 March 2025.
 The charter is subject to an annual review by the Board.

-Remgro’s main wholly owned separately operated subsidiaries are Wispeco Holdings Proprietary Limited (Wispeco) and Siqalo Foods Proprietary Limited (Siqalo Foods).
-Both Wispeco and Siqalo Foods have established their own social and ethics committees which operate independently from this committee.
-Remgro’s representatives on the boards of Wispeco and Siqalo Foods also have standing invitations to attend the meetings of those committees, ex officio.
-The minutes of these companies’ meetings, as well as the social and ethics committee of RCL Foods Limited (RCL Foods) were included in the agenda of the committee as a standing item.
+Remgro’s separately operated subsidiaries Wispeco Holdings Proprietary Limited (Wispeco), Siqalo Foods Proprietary Limited (Siqalo Foods), Rainbow Chicken Limited (Rainbow), Capevin Holdings Proprietary Limited (Capevin) and RCL Foods Limited (RCL Foods) have all established their own social and ethics committees which operate independently from this committee.
+Remgro’s representatives on the boards of wholly owned subsidiaries, Wispeco and Siqalo Foods also have standing invitations to attend the meetings of those committees, ex officio.
 During the year under review, the aforementioned companies also submitted reports (where applicable) of their respective social and ethics committees’ activities to this committee.
-Capevin Holdings Proprietary Limited (Capevin), another separately operated subsidiary of Remgro, also recently established its own social and ethics committee and will provide minutes of its meetings and similar reports to this committee in due course.

-Furthermore, during the year under review, Heineken Beverages Holdings Limited (Heineken Beverages) and Siqalo Foods made presentations to the committee and reported specifically on the social and ethics governance activities of their respective businesses.
+Furthermore, during the year under review, Siqalo Foods, Wispeco, Maziv Proprietary Limited (a wholly owned subsidiary of Community Investment Ventures Holdings Proprietary Limited), RCL Foods and Rainbow made presentations to the committee and reported specifically on their sustainability strategies and the social and ethics governance activities of their respective businesses.

 The committee is satisfied that it has fulfilled all its duties in accordance with its annual programme, as further detailed below.